 If you want to go the extra mile in killing off all the germs on your straight razor blade, you can use some rubbing alcohol to do the job.

-DON’T Forget to Strop Your Blade
+DON’T Forget to Strop and Hone Your Blade

 Stropping your razor before your every shave will help make it last longer.